Project Ultraviolet!

 Goh is now the leader of Project Ultraviolet, SGI's effort to develop its next generation of superclusters.
 The chips that SGI is designing for Ultraviolet will run applications faster - yet use less electricity and produce less heat.

 Note from Technophile: So how did SGI make applications run cooler?
 They broke problems down into pieces and the way they allocate those to the processors.
 They did an analysis of about 50 customer applications to see what was going wrong with these applications when they were running in parallel.
 They were able to identify five major problem areas.
-This allowed them to develop the Ultraviolet design which incorporates the following improvements: 1) More reliable memory, 2) less communications latency, 3) more communications bandwidth, 4) better load balancing, and 5) less memory latency.
+This allowed them to develop the Ultraviolet design which incorporates the following improvements: 1) More reliable memory, 2) less communications latency, 3) more communications bandwidth, 4) better load balancing, and 5) less memory latency.:: Source: [Technology Review].

 :: Image credit: Silicon Graphics.